openxrlab/xrmocap/docs/en/installation.md

 ### Frequently Asked Questions

 If your environment fails, check our [FAQ](./faq.md) first, it might be helpful to some typical questions.

+### Version list

+To check tested version of a specific package, please run our docker image.
+All unittests have been passed before we publishing a new docker image.